Experimental Ecophysiology and Biochemistry of Trees and Shrubs

 The existence and competition of trees and shrubs to sustain and put forth growth under varied environmental conditions is dependent on the interactions that occur between the plant metabolic processes and the prevailing environmental conditions.
 In order to understand the productivity of trees and shrubs, it is a prerequisite to know the experimental techniques of these vital processes.
-This volume, Experimental Ecophysiology and Biochemistry of Trees and Shrubs, provides a comprehensive presentation of this topic.
+This volume provides a comprehensive presentation of this topic.

 The book will serve as an important handbook and resource for students, faculty and teachers, technicians, and researchers and scientists involved in forest science dealing with ecophysiology and biochemistry of woody and crop plants.